-- Identifying clear teaching objectives and specifying how they will be taught and assessed - Plan and teach challenging, well-organised lessons and sequences of lessons that: - are informed by relevant and up-to-date subject, curriculum and pedagogical knowledge; - use a range of teaching and learning strategies and resources, including e-learning, adapted to meet learners' needs effectively; and - take account of the prior learning and attainment of those they teach and underpin sustained progress and effective transitions. - Plan, set and assess coursework for examinations, homework and other out-of-class assignments to sustain learners' progress and to extend and consolidate their learning. - Identify and provide opportunities for learners to develop English, maths computing and thinking and learning skills appropriate within their phase and context
+- · Identify clear teaching objectives and specifying how they will be taught and assessed - Plan and teach challenging, well-organised lessons and sequences of lessons that: - are informed by relevant and up-to-date subject, curriculum and pedagogical knowledge; - use a range of teaching and learning strategies and resources, including e-learning, adapted to meet learners' needs effectively; and - take account of the prior learning and attainment of those they teach and underpin sustained progress and effective transitions. - Identify and provide opportunities for learners to develop literacy, numeracy, computing and thinking and learning skills appropriate within their phase and context. - Seek to innovate in the experiences planned for children